jlleongarcia/jlleongarcia/content/blog/dev-web-migrating-wp.md

 I was talking with my father about websites the other day and...

-I realized how much more we can do with SSG's than with wordpress.
+I realized how much **more we can do with SSG's than with wordpress**.

 It all started trying to add Web Analytics to his site.